aws/aws-sdk-js-v3/clients/client-cost-and-usage-report-service/README.md

 AWS SDK for JavaScript CostAndUsageReportService Client for Node.js, Browser and React Native.

-<p>The AWS Cost and Usage Report API enables you to programmatically create, query, and delete
+<p>You can use the Amazon Web Services Cost and Usage Report API to programmatically create, query, and delete
-AWS Cost and Usage report definitions.</p>
+Amazon Web Services Cost and Usage Report definitions.</p>
-<p>AWS Cost and Usage reports track the monthly AWS costs and usage
+<p>Amazon Web Services Cost and Usage Report track the monthly Amazon Web Services costs and usage
-associated with your AWS account.
+associated with your Amazon Web Services account.

-The report contains line items for each unique combination of AWS product, usage type, and operation that your AWS account uses.
+The report contains line items for each unique combination of Amazon Web Services product, usage type, and operation that your Amazon Web Services account uses.

-You can configure the AWS Cost and Usage report to show only the data that you want, using the AWS Cost and Usage API.</p>
+You can configure the Amazon Web Services Cost and Usage Report to show only the data that you want, using the Amazon Web Services Cost and Usage Report API.</p>

 <p>Service Endpoint</p>
-<p>The AWS Cost and Usage Report API provides the following endpoint:</p>
+<p>The Amazon Web Services Cost and Usage Report API provides the following endpoint:</p>
 <ul>
 <li>
 <p>cur.us-east-1.amazonaws.com</p>